dariemjnr/SimpleStorage/README.md

 ## Overview

 SimpleStorage is a foundational smart contract that demonstrates core Ethereum development concepts while providing practical utility for data storage on the blockchain.
-The contract maintains a registry of people and their associated favorite numbers with efficient lookup capabilities.
+The contract maintains a registry of people and their associated favourite numbers with efficient lookup capabilities.

 ## Features

-- ✅ Store and retrieve individual favorite numbers
+- ✅ Store and retrieve individual favourite numbers
-- ✅ Register people with their names and favorite numbers
+- ✅ Register people with their names and favourite numbers
 - ✅ Efficient name-based lookups via mapping
 - ✅ Access controls for administrative functions
 - ✅ Comprehensive event logging for all state changes
 - ✅ Input validation to prevent errors
-- ✅ Optimized for gas efficiency
+- ✅ Optimised for gas efficiency

 ## Contract Architecture